motilalmeher/motilalmeher.github.io/_stories/2022-04-11-broken_family.md

   path: https://miro.medium.com/max/1200/0*_hw22o8VyTuYMouN.jpg
   thumbnail: https://miro.medium.com/max/1200/0*_hw22o8VyTuYMouN.jpg
 ---
-The scariest things that haunt me aren’t ghosts.
+The scariest things that haunt me aren’t ghosts...

 Well...
 I come from a broken family.
 My parents are not separated.
 Since I’m from India where divorce is taboo, they are still living under the same roof just like other broken families around us!
 Now coming to my childhood, my parents loved me and my brother so much and they loved each other too.